File a Claim for Cancelled Flight Compensation.

 Canadian flight cancellation rights

-In the case of a cancellation of a flight within Canada, the carrier must provide compensation in most cases if they notified the passenger less than 14 days before the original departure date.
+In the case of a cancelled flight within Canada or flying to Canada, the carrier must provide compensation in most cases if the airline notified the passenger less than 14 days before the original departure date and the final delay in a substitute flight was greater than 3 hours.

 Length of delay